-The NAB Group operates in Australia, Asia, New Zealand, the United Kingdom and North America.
-The following table sets out the NAB Group's approach to the Basel Accord, as applied across the NAB Group as at 31 December 2016.
+The majority of the NAB Group's businesses operate in Australia and New Zealand, with branches located in Asia, the United Kingdom and the United States.
+The following table sets out the NAB Group's approach to the Basel Accord, as applied across the NAB Group as at 30 June 2017.

-The NAB Group's Basel Methodologies^{1,2,3,4}
+The NAB Group's Basel Methodologies 1,2,3,4

-Methodology Approach Credit Risk Operational Risk Non-Traded Market Risk Traded Market Risk National Australia Bank Limited Advanced IRB АМА IRRBB Standardised and IMA Bank of New Zealand Advanced IRB АМА IRRBB Standardised and IMA
+Methodology Credit Operational Non-Traded Traded Approach Risk Risk Market Risk Market Risk National Australia Bank Limited and Bank of New Zealand Advanced IRB AMA IRRBB Standardised and IMA

-(1) IRB: Internal Ratings Based approach
+- (1) IRB: Internal Ratings Based approach

-(2) AMA: Advanced Measurement Approach
+- (2) AMA: Advanced Measurement Approach

-(3) IRRBB: Interest Rate Risk in the Banking Book
+- (3) IRRBB: Interest Rate Risk in the Banking Book

-(4) IMA: Internal Models Approach
+- (4) IMA: Internal Models Approach